brehmsi/PyRamanGUI/README.md

 Run PyRamanGUI
 ```
-python3 pyramangui.py
+python3 PyRamanGUI.py
 ```

 ## Windows

-Copy the PyRamanGUI directory to a path you have chosen.
-To run PyRamanGUI, double-click the 'WindowsRun.bat' file
+Download the PyRamanGUI directory.
+To run PyRamanGUI, go in the directory src and double-click the 'WindowsRun.bat' file

 # License
 This project is licensed under the Apache License 2.0